captn-jakub/scripts/README.md

 ### Scripts

+Most of these are intended for play-testing particular homebrew character(s) - these characters are mentioned in the notes.
+For full homebrew scripts, refer to the almanac and/or the [script database](https://botcscripts.com) entry.

 | name | author | notes |
 | :--- | :---: | :--- |
 | [Fangs and Teeth](homebrew/Fangs_and_Teeth.json) | Puck | Serpent |